An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Preliminary

-\textbf{Data diversity}.
-Previous query strategies might be poor due to outliers or sampling bias that queries a non-representative example during a query process~\cite{DS2008,YY2015,SC2020}.
-Hierarchical Sampling (Hier) and Graph Density (Graph) are two data diversity-based methods that exploit cluster structure by different clustering techniques applied to the unlabeled pool.
-Like Hier and Graph, Core-Set uses K-Means clustering on the embedding space extracted from deep convolutional neural networks and queries unlabeled examples closed to centers of clusters. \citet{OS2018} show Core-Set works well on image classification tasks.
+\paragraph{Representation exploiting} US and QBC might perform poorly due to outliers or sampling bias that results in querying a non-representative example during the query process~\citep{DS2008,YY2015,SC2020}.
+Although EER and VR take the input distribution into account via estimating expected future error over all unlabeled examples, these methods are computationally expensive, making them unsuitable for large datasets~\citep{BS2012}.
+In this category, we depart from strategies that rely on model predictions and instead focus on the structure/representation of data, an approach we refer to as \emph{model-free}.
+Hierarchical Sampling (Hier) is a model-free representation sampling method that exploits hierarchical clustering to explore the data structure of the unlabeled pool~\citep{DS2008}.
+Hier randomly selects an example from the subtree of the hierarchical clustering tree to obtain its label.
+Then, the tree structure is iteratively updated by making the labels in the cluster more pure and focusing on the remaining impure clusters.

-\textbf{Hybrid criteria}.
-Several works study combining uncertainty and diversity information to improve previous query strategies.
-For example, Hinted Support Vector Machine (HintSVM), QUerying Informative and Representative Examples (QUIRE), and Density-Weight Uncertainty Sampling (DWUS) introduce diverse information into the objective function of the active learning process.
-Represent-Cluster-Centers (MCM) queries examples within the model's margin closest to the K-means centers.
-Recently, Batch Mode Discriminative and Representative (BMDR), Self-Paced Active Learning (SPAL) are designed to query multiple examples based on informative and uncertain scores at each round.
-Informative and Diverse batch sampler (InfoDiv) queries examples with small margin while maintaining the same distribution over clusters as an entire unlabeled pool\footnote{We note that the InfoDiv is equivalent to US under batch size equal to one (See Appendix~\ref{relqs}).}.
-The previous benchmark finds these strategies are less effective than the straightforward US in binary datasets~\cite{XZ2021}.
+The query strategies mentioned in \cite{BS2012} are long-standing.
+However, the survey should be updated with the latest approaches.
+Graph Density (Graph) is also a model-free representation sampling method that exploits cluster structure by applying graph-based clustering techniques to the unlabeled pool without depending on any model.
+Similar to Graph, Core-Set uses K-Means clustering on the embedding space extracted from the data transformation (such as deep convolutional neural networks) and then queries unlabeled examples closest to the centers of clusters. \citet{OS2018} show that Core-Set works well on image classification tasks.
+Besides Graph and Core-Set, we could categorize recent query strategies into three categories: \textbf{hybrid criteria}, \textbf{Bayesian method}, and \textbf{redesigned learning framework}.